Self-Care Resources for Parents and Caregivers

 More Information

-This self-care inventory from the National Alliance on Mental Illness can serve as a temperature check for how you are doing with self care habits.
+This self-care inventory from the National Alliance on Mental Illness can serve as a temperature check for how you are doing with your self-care habits.

 “No” is a Complete Sentence, Mindful.org

-Saying “no” is all about creating personal boundaries that allow you to focus your time doing the things that will make the most impact.
+Saying “no” is all about creating personal boundaries.
+This allows you to focus your time on doing the things that will make the most impact.

 More Information